khimo/khimo.github.io/bli-guides/bli-quick-setup-guide.md

 ## Setting content provider credentials {#set-credentials}

-A new feature that comes with _BeoLiving Intelligence_ included in both of its modes, is the ability to set your user credentials for certain content providers(
+A new feature that comes included on both of the _BeoLiving Intelligence_'s modes, is the ability to set your user credentials for certain content providers(
 _TuneIn_ and _Deezer_) to all _Bang & Olufsen_ devices. _BeoLiving Intelligence_ will set user credentials to every discovered device that has not been
 set previously (this mean that _BeoLiving Intelligence_ does not override existing credentials). **To set content provider credentials follow the next steps**: